ajanhallinta/GTARW-BlenderMapExport/README.md

 Exporting DFFs is easy as you have all your models selected already, just hit File -> Export -> DragonFF DFF (.dff), check 'Mass Export', uncheck 'Preserve Positions' and export your .dff files to where you want.

-<b>NOTE:</b> This scripts uses fixed scale and rotation, so if your models appears with wrong rotation or scale in-game, you need to "Apply Rotation" and/or "Apply Scale" in Blender before exporting.
+<b>NOTE:</b> This script uses fixed scale and rotation, so if your models appears with wrong rotation or scale in-game, you need to "Apply Rotation" and/or "Apply Scale" in Blender before exporting.
 Sorry for that!

 <b>NOTE 2:</b> If your object have property named "prop" or "skip", it won't be exported!

 -------------------------------------------------------------

-# BlenderScript_ColMaker.txt:
+# Blender_DffColConverter.txt:

 After you have exported your .ipl, .ide and .dff(s) files, you can use this script to export the same models to collision file.
 Open this script in Blender Text Editor and in first lines there is 'toDFF' variable.
 Set its value to 0 to convert .dff collections to .col collections.
 After that line, there is a section with arrays where you can put your texture names that will be converted to spesific collision type (NOTE: WIP).
 Then in Text Editor hit ALT + P, or select Edit -> Run Script and it removes ".dff" from name of the collections and set their Type to 'Collision'.